-- A relevant degree with experience within the higher education sector; or a combination of relevant experience and education/ training. - High-level organisational skills and demonstrated time management skills with a proven ability to prioritise tasks to meet competing deadlines with a high degree of accuracy and attention to detail. - A demonstrated client-centred approach, the ability to manage pressure in a fast-paced client service environment, and a demonstrated commitment to the provision of excellent service to a diverse range of clients of varying backgrounds and with differing needs. - Demonstrated ability to influence and forge working relationships with internal and external stakeholders. - Ability to work collaboratively and flexibly both in a team and independently and in an environment with changing demands. - High-level oral and written communication skills. - A high level of initiative and drive with a demonstrated ability to identify, develop and implement solutions to complex problems or new opportunities for improvement where appropriate. - Demonstrated ability to use advanced level features of word processing and spreadsheet software packages, and internet browsers, including filing and retrieval of documents; simultaneous use of two or more applications; tables; graphics; data presentation and reports.
+- A relevant degree with experience within the higher education sector; or a combination of relevant experience and education/ training. - Proven ability to manage projects and people in a dynamic and changing environment. - High level organisational skills and demonstrated time management skills with a proven ability to prioritise tasks to meet competing deadlines with a high degree of accuracy and attention to detail. - A demonstrated client-centred approach, the ability to manage pressure in a fast-paced client service environment, and a demonstrated commitment to the provision of excellent service to a diverse range of clients of varying backgrounds and with differing needs. - Demonstrated ability to influence and forge working relationships with internal and external stakeholders. - Ability to work collaboratively and flexibly both in a team and independently and in an environment with changing demands. - High level oral and written communication skills, including the ability to prepare reports addressing a range of audiences. - A high level of initiative and drive with a demonstrated ability to identify, develop and implement solutions to complex problems or new opportunities for improvement where appropriate. - Demonstrated ability to use advanced level features of word processing and spreadsheet software packages, and internet browsers, including filing and retrieval of documents; simultaneous use of two or more applications; tables; graphics; data presentation; and reports.